 Pinterest Hidden Image

-If you're looking for an easy (and delicious) way to use up oranges this citrus season, this vegan orange olive oil cake is the answer.
+If you're looking for an easy (and delicious) way to use up oranges this citrus season, this orange vegan cake is the orange version of my popular lemon loaf.

-It comes together in just a few easy steps and uses 10 pantry staple ingredients.
-You can even swap the oranges out for their slightly more exotic cousins to make a vegan blood-orange loaf cake!
+It comes together in just a few easy steps and uses 10 simple ingredients, without the need for an egg replacement.

 Serve it with a cup of tea or coffee or with a generous smothering of homemade vegan orange curd.